Use the scripting environment

 Create an image card

 Scripting results, such as charts, can be exported from an Out[ ] cell to create an image card on your Insights page.
-To export a cell, you must run your script using the Run button Run, highlight the Out[ ] cell, and then click the Create Card button Create Card to move the image from the most recent Out[ ] cell to an image card.
+To export a cell, you must run the script using the Run button Run, highlight the Out[ ] cell, and click the Create Card button Create Card to move the image from the most recent Out[ ] cell to an image card.

 Note: